canonical/operator-workflows/terraform-compliance/README.md

   `providers.tf` for that reason.
 - CC008 states `provides`/`requires` outputs are mandatory only *if the charm defines that relation*.
-Terraform alone cannot determine whether a charm declares `provides`/`requires` relations, so this checker treats both as always mandatory for charm modules.
-This is intentionally stricter than the spec.
+Terraform alone cannot determine whether a charm declares `provides`/`requires` relations, so — like `units` below — this checker treats both as optional outputs: a charm (or component) without those relations is not flagged, and one that does declare them is accepted.
+  This avoids a false positive on charms with no such relation, at the cost of not catching a charm that omits a relation output it should have.
 - CC008 lists `units` (number, default `1`) as a mandatory charm-module variable *except for subordinate charms, where it must not be provided*.
   Whether a charm is subordinate is declared in its `metadata.yaml`, which is